BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

 .. attention::

-    Each coin has its own transaction fee (--swap_feerate).
-To avoid failure or transaction jamming due to inconsistent fee amount, it’s recommended to check appropriate fee amount for each coin, and set it as --swap_feerate value.
+    Each coin has its own transaction feerate (``--swap_feerate``).
+To avoid failure or transaction jamming due to inconsistent fee amount, it’s recommended to check appropriate fee amount for each coin, and set it as ``--swap_feerate`` value.

-    LTC --swap_feerate = fee per 1 kb transaction size.
-Unlike Litecoin, Beam transaction fee_rate is static and doesn’t depend on transaction size.
-LTC value for swap amount (--swap_amount) is provided in “photon”, 1 LTC = 100000000 photons, BEAM value is provided in beams.
+    LTC ``--swap_feerate`` = fee per 1 kb transaction size.
+Unlike Litecoin, Beam transaction feerate is static and doesn’t depend on transaction size.
+LTC value for swap amount (``--swap_amount``) is provided in “photon”, 1 LTC = 1000000 photons, BEAM value is provided in beams.

 .. note::

-   It’s recommended to create a new permanent SBBS address for Alice before the transaction using `new_addr` command in Beam CLI wallet.
+   It’s recommended to create a new permanent SBBS address for Alice before the transaction using ``beam-wallet new_addr --expiration_time=never`` command in Beam CLI wallet.

 Alice will use next command to participate in the swap: